 The Nazi German Air Force, Luftwaffe, was formed in May of 1935.
-It was formed after the passing of the "Law for the Reconstruction of the National Defense Forces".
-This law brought back into existence a free-standing German army, navy and air force, something that had been essentially banned after the end of World War I.
+It was formed after the passing of the “Law for the Reconstruction of the National Defense Forces”.
+This law brought back into existence a free-standing German army, navy, and air force, something that had been essentially banned after the end of World War I.

-With the end of World War I and the signing of the Treaty of Versailles in 1919, the Weimar Republic - the successor to Imperial Germany - was allowed only a small defensive military force known as the Reichswehr.
-The Reichswehr's size and composition was strictly controlled by the Allies in the hope that by restricting its constitution they could prevent future German military aggression.
+With the end of World War I and the signing of the Treaty of Versailles in 1919, the Weimar Republic – the successor to Imperial Germany – was allowed only a small defensive military force known as the Reichswehr.
+The Reichswehr’s size and composition were strictly controlled by the Allies in the hope that by restricting its constitution they could prevent future German military aggression.
 The Reichswehr consisted of 100,000 men divided between a small standing army, the Reichsheer, and a small defensive navy, the Reichsmarine.
 There was no provision for an air force of any sort.

 In 1933 the National Socialist German Workers Party (NSDAP) came to power and the infamous Third Reich was born.
 Two years later in 1935, the Treaty of Versailles was renounced and the Reichswehr became the Wehrmacht.
 The newly formed Wehrmacht would still consist of an army and a navy – the renamed Heer and Kriegsmarine, but a new air force was born as well – the Luftwaffe.

 Although officially announced in 1935, the Luftwaffe had existed in one form or another practically since the day the treaty banning it had been signed.
 Initially, there were Freikorps air units, then later glider and sailplane formations tasked with finding ways around the rigid restrictions of Versailles, a secret training base in the Soviet Union, and various cover organizations for the initial forming of the new German air force.